Lakes

 If you are into mountain hiking, we have many wonderful mountain lakes that are surrounded by old-growth forests & mountain peaks.
 These, more times than not, will take your breath away with their beauty!

-Some are located on river systems that are so remote that you may be the only person to hike into them in a given year, the fishing is usually quite good in these locations.
+Some are located on river systems that are so remote that you may be the only person to hike into them in a given year, and the fishing is usually quite good in these locations.

 Brewster Lake is one of the biggest lakes on the Sayward Valley canoe route.
 This lake has numerous well-maintained campsites and boat launches for your use, plus many more campsites that are not maintained but are great for more private camping.

-Back in the 50s, there was a huge logging camp at the lake, hundreds of people lived there, and they had marriage quarters with beautiful little houses that had flower gardens and vegetable gardens, a lot of the people I grew up with were originally from here.
-The little houses from the camp were moved into town and most of the homes in Campbellton are these houses, there were many.
-The camp now is almost completely gone and not much is left to see.
+Back in the 50s, there was a huge logging camp at the lake, hundreds of people lived there, and they had marriage quarters with beautiful little houses that had flower gardens and vegetable gardens.
+A lot of the people I grew up with were originally from here.
+The little houses from the camp were moved into town, and most of the homes in Campbellton are these houses; there were many.
+The camp is now almost completely gone, and not much is left to see.

 Brewster Lake